austnbell/PSN/shiny/text/prediction_method.md

-I created LightGBM models for each of the clusters and the total patient data set.
+This 30-day mortality prediction leverages a LightGBM Model.
-An overview of this process is as follows (the same methodology applied to each data set).
+An overview of the training process is as follows.
   * Basic feature engineering including maximums, minimums, averages, first and last values
   * Drop sparse variables and use mean imputation for other missing data
   * Fit LightGBM model